0x00019913/meshy/README.md

 ## Scale

 Scaling is performed with respect to the current mesh position.
-Scaling happens before rotation. `Meshy` has the following modes of scaling:
+Scaling happens before rotation. `meshy` has the following modes of scaling:

 ### Scale by factor